Barry Bannan: Sheffield Wednesday

 On 31 August 2015, Bannan signed a one-year deal with Sheffield Wednesday for an undisclosed fee.
 He made his debut for the Owls on 12 September, starting in a 3–1 defeat at Burnley.
 He scored his first goal for Wednesday on 12 December 2015, the equaliser as they earned a 2–2 draw away to Cardiff City.

-The following 9 January, he opened a 2–1 win over Fulham in the third round of the FA Cup, scoring a 25-yard half volley.
+The following January, he opened the scoring in a 2–1 win over Fulham in the third round of the FA Cup, scoring a 25-yard half volley.
 Five days later, he was given a new three-and-a-half-year contract.
 In April, he was listed in the Championship's PFA Team of the Year.

-At the start of the 2020/2021 season, Bannan was made captain of Wednesday, replacing Tom Lees.
-In February 2021, it was revealed that a new contract had been agreed 'in principal' for him to extend his stay at the club and this would be confirmed by the club, with him signing a contract until the summer of 2023.
-He would be voted the club's player of the season for the 2020-21 campaign, starting every game of the season.
+At the start of the 2020–21 season, Bannan was made captain of Wednesday, replacing Tom Lees.
+In February 2021, it was revealed that a new contract had been agreed 'in principle' for him to extend his stay at the club and this would be confirmed by the club, with him signing a contract until the summer of 2023.
+He was voted the club's player of the season for the 2020–21 season, starting every game during the campaign.

 In the 2021–22 season Bannan would be nominated for the February EFL League One Player of the Month award by the EFL, as he either scored or assisted a goal in five of Wednesday's six fixtures.
 The following month of March he would score three more goals and add two more assists for the season, winning the club's player of the month and the League One Player of the Month after being nominated for the second successive month by the EFL.
-A fantastic season in League One would see Bannan nominated for the Sky Bet League One Player of the Season, be included into the Team of the Season and win the EFL Goal of the Season for his strike against MK Dons.
+A fantastic season in League One would see Bannan nominated for the Sky Bet League One Player of the Season, being included into the Team of the Season and would win the EFL Goal of the Season for his strike against MK Dons.
 Following the end of the season, he would win the club's Player of the Season award, enjoying a terrific campaign with 49 appearances in all competitions, contributing nine goals and 12 assists.